-Robert Semper, the Exploratorium’s Executive Associate Director and Director of Program, coordinates the museum’s overall program direction as well as relations with the external science, education, and funding communities.
-His areas of responsibility include the museum’s exhibit, program, media, and teacher education programs, public understanding of research activities, and research in K–12 education and new media.
-Rob is the author of many journal articles and invited papers, and he has been the principal investigator on projects that include developing new Internet resources, experiments using technology to enhance the museum visitor experience, and teacher and museum educators programs.
+Robert Semper, Associate Executive Director and Director of Laboratory, coordinates the museum’s overall content-related R&D development and manages the institution’s relations with the external science, education, and funding communities.
+His areas of responsibility include the museum’s science and art development, public understanding of research activities, and creative application development.
+He provides oversight for the Museum Experience, and has also guided the development of the award-winning Exploratorium website.
+Rob is the author of many journal articles and invited papers, and he has been the principal investigator on projects that include developing new Internet resources, experiments using technology to enhance the museum visitor experience, and programs for teachers and museum educators.
 Awards include AAAS Fellow, 2006, and the NSTA 2006 Faraday Science Communicator Award.
 Before joining the Exploratorium in 1977, Rob taught physics and conducted solid state and nuclear physics research.
-He received his Ph.D. in physics from the Johns Hopkins University.
+He received his PhD in solid state physics from the Johns Hopkins University.

 Julie Yu is a staff scientist and Director of the museum’s Teacher Institute, where she works with teachers to create hands-on activities for teaching math and science.
 With a broad interest in all sciences, she has a PhD in chemical engineering from the University of California, Berkeley, with a minor in molecular and cell biology.
 Since joining the Exploratorium, she has developed ways to do numerous science activities (from making batteries to gel electrophoresis) at a fraction of their typical cost.
 When not in the classroom, Julie is usually doing science in her kitchen, pursuing a tender roast or the perfect soufflé.